How to Set or Increase Session Lifetime in Laravel

 1: – Using .env File

 First of all, Go to your project root directory and find .env file.
-After that, open .env file and set session timeout like following:
+And open .env file and set session timeout like the following to increase session timeout or lifetime:

 .env